Aleksandar-Dimitrovski/Figma-Design-Implementation/README.md

 Portfolio Page
-This is a static portfolio page consisting of 2 pages, created with HTML, CSS, Bootstrap, and JavaScript based on a Figma design by a UX/UI student, built from scratch.
+This is a static responsive to all devices portfolio page consisting of 2 pages, created with HTML, CSS, Bootstrap, and JavaScript based on a Figma design by a UX/UI student, built from scratch.

 Overview
 This portfolio page serves as a platform to showcase Marija's design skills and projects.
 It includes a hero section with a brief introduction, skill icons, and additional information about her work.